theme-ce/simple-shop/README.md

-# simple-shop
+# Simple Shop
-This project simulates the backend operations of a simple e-commerce platform.
+This is my portfolio project that simulates the backend operations of a simple e-commerce platform.
 It's built using Golang, and leverages gRPC and gRPC-Gateway for efficient, strongly-typed, and easily-scalable API endpoints.

 ### Technologies Used
 Golang: Backend implementation